pinkpong111/Vector-Storm-Theory/README.md

   Governance migrates from external (parent-supplied) to internal (subregion-generated).
-This is the same withdrawal trajectory described for mature governance systems (Section "Constructive vs.
-  Destructive Storms"), applied at the subregion birth scale.
+This is the same withdrawal trajectory described for mature governance systems (Section "Constructive vs. high-intensity Storm regimes"), applied at the subregion birth scale.

 Independence threshold:
   The transition occurs when: